eze-kiel/rrpn/README.md

-*, mul     : multiply the last 2 values of the stack /, div     : divide the last 2 values of the stack sum        : sum the stack mean       : calculate the mean value of the stack swap       : swap the last 2 values of the stack c, clear   : clear the stack
+*, mul     : multiply the last 2 values of the stack /, div     : divide the last 2 values of the stack sum        : sum the stack
+%, mod     : modullo on the last 2 values of the stack mean       : calculate the mean value of the stack swap       : swap the last 2 values of the stack c, clear   : clear the stack